rimamehr/Pewlett-Hackard-Analysis/README.md

 ### Part 2 of the Analysis-

 - In the second part of the analysis we identified current employees who were born between January 1, 1965 and December 31, 1965 who are eligible to participate in a mentorship program.
+Here experienced and successful employees would be stepping back into a part-time role instead of retiring completely and their new role in the company would be as a mentor to the newly hired folks

 <p align="left">
   <img src="/Images/mentorship_eligibilty.png">